lacanoid/pgddl/README.md

 There is also a higher level function to build entire DDL scripts.
 Scripts include dependant objects and can get quite large.

-At the begining of a script, there are commented DROP statements for all dependant objects, so you can see them easily.

-At the end of a script, there are CREATE statements to rebuild dropped dependant objects.

 - `pg_ddlx_script(oid) returns text`

     Generates SQL DDL script for object ID, `oid` and all it's dependants